hsab/scholar-crawler/README.md

 # Scholar Crawler
-### Clustering and visualizing the interdisciplinarity of canonical literature based on the Louvain Modularity of citation relations and node-link dependency graphs
+### Clustering and visualizing publication interdisciplinarity using the Louvain Modularity of citation relations and node-link dependency graphs

 ![Teaser image](./assets/demo.png)